Public–private partnerships in India: Risks

 There have been a number of critics associated with Public Private Partnerships in India, in particular related to the risks that come with such partnerships.

 It has been argued that PPP entails greater costs than traditional government procurement processes (because of the development, bidding and ongoing costs in PPP projects).
 Some have questioned the value-for-money relevance of PPP projects in India.

 The private sector does not provide a service that is not specifically outlined in the PPP contract.
 It is thus critical that key performance indicators are precisely laid out in the contract and that the government monitors closely the work of its private partner.

-Furthermore, there is a cost attached to debt and while private sector can help access to finance, it the customers or the government may end up bearing much of this cost.
+Furthermore, there is a cost attached to debt and while private sector can help access to finance, its either the customers or the government may end up bearing much of this cost.

 Another critic of PPP projects is related to their social and political consequences, which can be significant.
 For example, a PPP project may result in the transfer of civil servants to the private sector, important tariff increases or resettlement issues to name a few.

 Finally, PPPs often end up being renegotiated.
 This is due to the long-term nature of the PPP projects (some run for up to 30 years) and their complexity.
 It is difficult to identify all possible contingencies during project development and events and issues may arise that were not anticipated in the documents or by the parties at the time of the contract.

 Other major drawbacks encountered in 3P projects in India include poorly drafted contracts and lack of understanding of contracts, inadequate resources, lack of managerial experience, breaches of contract, failures in team building, lack of performance measures, corruption and political interference.